hpe-storage/scod/docs/learn/video_gallery/index.md

 ### Lift and Transform Apps and Data with HPE Storage

-This lightboard video discuss how to lift and transform applications running on traditional infrastructure over to Kubernetes using the HPE CSI Driver.
+This lightboard video discusses how to lift and transform applications running on traditional infrastructure over to Kubernetes using the HPE CSI Driver.
 Learn the details on what makes this possible in this [HPE Developer blog post](https://developer.hpe.com/blog/lift-and-transform-apps-with-hpe-csi-driver-for-kubernetes/).

 <iframe width="696" height="392" src="https://www.youtube.com/embed/M7t_qPe3i5E" frameborder="2" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>